eking-go/tfvarsauto/README.md

 }
 ```

 Now you have to create `vars.tf` with all variables definition and `outputs.tf` with all outputs of the module.
 So, you can make it with the `tfvarauto` utility.
-Just run it ant you will have:
+Just run it and you will have:

 ### vars.tf